syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WinUI.md

 PdfGridLayoutFormat layoutFormat = new PdfGridLayoutFormat();
 layoutFormat.Layout = PdfLayoutType.Paginate;

-//Draw grid to the page of PDF document.
+//Draw a grid on the page of the PDF document.
 PdfGridLayoutResult gridResult = grid.Draw(page, new RectangleF(new PointF(0, result.Bounds.Bottom + 40), new SizeF(graphics.ClientSize.Width, graphics.ClientSize.Height - 100)), layoutFormat);
 float pos = 0.0f;
 for (int i = 0; i < grid.Columns.Count - 1; i++)